Updated: January 11, 2025

 5. Make robust data encryption a table stake

 Data protection regulations such as GDPR, D-DPA, etc., impose restrictions on using customers’ personally identifiable information for decision-making.
-Therefore, as a SaaS provider, you’ll need to leverage data encryption techniques such as data scrambling and data substitution to ensure users’ anonymity, while still being able to know your customers better.
+Therefore, you’ll need to leverage encryption techniques such as data scrambling and data substitution to ensure users’ anonymity, while still being able to know your customers better.
 With such an approach, personal data is modified to ensure that it cannot be matched to individuals.
 However, you still can effectively use this anonymized data to analyze, for example, a product’s popularity in different regions.

-SaaS data protection entails a greater responsibility level, than in the IaaS model, where data encryption is a customer’s duty.
+SaaS data protection entails a greater responsibility level, than in the IaaS model, where encryption is a customer’s duty.

 These are the protocols you can leverage to secure data in its different states: